panaversity/spec-kit-plus/docs-plus/01_dev_env/readme.md

 ### 2.1 Windows Subsystem for Linux (WSL)

-WSL has matured into a production-ready solution that brings genuine Linux environments to Windows machines without virtualization overhead.
+[Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) has matured into a production-ready solution that brings genuine Linux environments to Windows machines without virtualization overhead.

 **Key Advantages:**
 - **WSL 2** provides a full Linux kernel with near-native performance